Convention de Paris pour la protection de la propriété industrielle

 After a diplomatic conference in Paris in 1880, the Convention was signed in 1883 by 11 countries: Belgium, Brazil, France, Guatemala, Italy, the Netherlands, Portugal, El Salvador, Serbia, Spain and Switzerland.
 Guatemala, El Salvador and Serbia denounced and reapplied the convention via accession.

 The Treaty was revised at Brussels, Belgium, on 14 December 1900, at Washington, United States, on 2 June 1911, at The Hague, Netherlands, on 6 November 1925, at London, on 2 June 1934, at Lisbon, Portugal, on 31 October 1958, and at Stockholm, Sweden, on 14 July 1967.
 The Treaty was amended on 28 September 1979.
 The developments of 1900 and 1911 are somewhat fleshed out on our Union Treaty of June 2, 1911.
-There are cases of the 1911 revision being invoked or explicated on original patent documents, vis-à-vis priority date and otherwise.[2]
+There are cases of the 1900 revision, along with the initial treaty, being invoked or explicated on original patent documents, vis-à-vis priority date and otherwise.[2][3]
+There are cases of the 1911 revision being invoked or explicated on original patent documents, vis-à-vis priority date and otherwise.[4]

 Among nations party to this treaty and its protocols, the explication of compliance, in terms of dates of international significance displayed on actual patent documents, varies from to country to country.
 The French seem to have been most fastidious.
 See Patent FR-1913-461233, for example.
 Reference is made to a Belgian original: “(Demande de brevet déposée en Belgique le 10 août 1912. - Déclaration du déposant.)”
 This phraseology is standardized, everything in terms of “Déclaration du déposant”.
 We don’t know of any false “déclarations”.
 In any case, this data is consistently entered on the French originals.
 Other nations seem to have been similarly fastidious.
 However, we have put international patent families together in which some later-filed patents make no such reference to the earliest analogous filing.
 Hungary presents an odd case, in that the antique originals seem to lack any such references, though our digital era colleagues have gone to the trouble of separately entering pertinent dates “of convention priority”.
 So, the Convention protocols were legally binding among signatory nations, though the explicit handling of this fact, whether contemporaneous or retrospective, has been handled variably, on a nation-by-nation basis.